LeonPeric/Hallucination-Calibration/blogpost.md

 - Outside this plane are incorrect outputs, defined as gibberish, which are both wrong and not plausible.
 - The orange ring represents the model’s output, which includes facts, hallucinations, and implausible instances.

-We define the hallucination rate as the number of hallucinations (red dots) divided by the total output of the model (orange ring).
+We define the hallucination rate as the number of hallucinations in the output (red dots inside orange ring) divided by the total output of the model (orange ring).

 Kalai and Vempala [15] highlight that hallucination is often an unavoidable consequence of achieving high calibration in language models.
 A well-calibrated model aims to produce predictions where the confidence levels match the actual likelihood of correctness.
 However, this calibration can lead to outputs that, while structurally and grammatically sound, contain incorrect or fabricated information.